 Step 3 – Exfoliator

-Tip: Do this step 1-2 per week focusing on the areas where you tend to have visibly larger pores.
+Tip: Do this step 1-2 times per week focusing on the areas where you tend to have visibly larger pores.
 You can look for exfoliators that have black sugar, salicylic acid and lactic acid.

 Step 4 – Toner

-The following steps are mainly focused on treating and using the right products with ingredients/nutrients/vitamins to improve skin’s condition.
+The following steps are mainly focused on treating and using the right products with ingredients/nutrients/vitamins to improve your skin’s condition.

 Step 5 – Essence

-Tip: You can apply it with your hand or using a cotton pad gently pressing into your skin.
+Tip: You can apply it with your hand or using a cotton pad and gently pressing into your skin.

 Step 6 – Treatments: Serums/Boosters/Ampoules